⚖️ Understanding The Law the Right Way | Terry Stops Explained — Pat-Downs and Legal Limits (Chapter Five)

 Sometimes it doesn’t.

-The law does not operate on intentions.
+The law operates on thresholds — not intentions.

-Why This Chapter Matters.
+Why This Chapter Matters

-They are also one of the most litigated.
+They are also among the most litigated.

-Because the margin for error is small.
+Because the margin for constitutional error is small.

 Not emotionally.